ngodinhloc/model-arena/PLANS.md

 | judge-agent | `model_arena.judges` | `model_arena.judges.responded` | score-agent / `score-agent.judges` |
 | score-agent | `model_arena.scores` | `model_arena.scores.responded` | backend / `backend.scores` |

-Every event carries the full `ExperimentEvent` payload (experimentId, category, topic, candidateConfigs, judgeConfigs, scoreCards, and — from the candidate stage onward — `messages`), so each stage is self-sufficient.
+Every event carries the full `ExperimentEvent` payload (experimentId, category, topic, candidateConfigs, judgeConfigs, scoreCards, rounds, and — from the candidate stage onward — `messages`), so each stage is self-sufficient.

+`recover-service` never consumes; it only re-publishes onto the same four exchanges/routing keys above (or `model_arena.scores` / `.responded` again, for the "every stage replied but backend never marked completed" case) when its sweep finds a stalled experiment — see §8.

 ---